zero-os/0-templates/templates/vdisk/README.md

 ### Schema:

-- `zerodb`: the zerodb to create the namespace for the vdisk on.
 - `size`: the vdisk size
 - `diskType`: the type of the disk to use for the namespace
 - `mountPoint`: mount point of the disk
 - `filesystem`: filesystem to create on the disk
+- `zerodb`: the zerodb the namespace is created on
-- `nsName`: the name of the namespace created on tzerodb
+- `nsName`: the name of the namespace created on zerodb

 ### Actions
 - `install`: creates the vdisk and namespace.